archlinux/archinstall/README.md

 ### Credentials configuration file encryption
 By default, all user account credentials are hashed with `yescrypt` and only the hash is stored in the saved `user_credentials.json` file.
-This is not possible for disk encryption password which needs to be stored in plaintext to be able to apply it.
+This is notes possible for disk encryption password which needs to be stored in plaintext to be able to apply it.

 However, when selecting to save configuration files, `archinstall` will prompt for the option to encrypt the `user_credentials.json` file content.
 A prompt will require to enter a encryption password to encrypt the file.
 When providing an encrypted `user_configuration.json` as a argument with `--creds <user_credentials.json>`